-Fort Herz Detachments
+Fort Hertz Detachments

 Up until 1942, Fort Hertz was maintained as an outpost of the Myitkyina Battalion of the Burma Frontier Force.
 During the 1942 Japanese invasion of Burma, various retreating soldiers of the British/Indian Burma Garrison remained in the Fort Hertz area.
 The military authorities in India had no direct contact with Fort Hertz during most of the summer of 1942.
 Contact was re-established in August 1942.
 Later the garrison was made up in part by company-sized detachments drawn from the six battalions of the Burma regiment.
-The battalions providing these detachments were later made up to full strength and the Fort Herz detachments were to come under command of the Holding Battalion following return from Fort Herz.
+The battalions providing these detachments were later made up to full strength and the Fort Hertz detachments were to come under command of the Holding Battalion following return from Fort Hertz.

 Around July-October 1943 the detachments were: